TAPGAP1/TP_GT_BC_Repo/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...

 What is the main advantage of automating configuration with Ansible?
- - One advantage of automation would be YAML Playbooks.
-It allows for setup in minutes using OpenSSH without having to go to each webserver individually.
+ - One advantage of automation is YAML Playbooks.
+Playbooks allow for a quick setup of the VM without haivng to download and install different services individually.

 The playbook implements the following tasks:
  - Install docker.io
  - Install pip3 (python3-pip)
  - Increase Virtual Memory
  - Download and launch ELK docker container (sebp/elk:761) w/ published ports 5601, 5044, and 9200
  - Enable docker on boot

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.